harness/helm-charts/src/harness/README.md

 ```

 ### Access the application
 Verify your installation by accessing the Harness application and creating your Harness account.
-For basic instructions, go to https://docs.harness.io/article/gqoqinkhck-install-harness-self-managed-enterprise-edition-with-helm#create_your_harness_account.
+For basic instructions, go to [Install using Helm](https://developer.harness.io/docs/self-managed-enterprise-edition/self-managed-helm-based-install/install-harness-self-managed-enterprise-edition-using-helm-ga/).

 ## Upgrade the chart
 Use the following instructions to upgrade Harness Helm chart to a later version.